Arminea/scala-graphs/README.md

 At the beginning source node has distance equal to 0 and all other nodes equal to infinity.
 Nodes are stored in priority queue which is sorted by distance.
-In each iteration is selected a top node from queue.
+In each iteration is selected a top node from a queue.
 For all its neighbors are calculated their tentative distances.
-The newly calculated tentative distance is compared to the current assigned value and the smaller one is selected.
+The newly calculated tentative distance is compared to the current assigned value, and the smaller one is selected.
 Neighbor is then added into priority queue.
 Whole path can be reconstructed from predecessors.